Scheuvens R et al (2017) concluded that

-Maternal UPD of chromosome 16 has been associated with intrauterine growth retardation (IUGR) in
+Previously, maternal UPD of chromosome 16 was associated with intrauterine growth retardation (IUGR) in

 several cases (Los FJ et al 1998; Lesmana H & Hopkin R 2014,